williamalexakis/phase/README.md

 ## Contributing

 Contributions and suggestions are welcome.

 Please open an issue before submitting large changes.

 ## License

-Phase is released under the MIT License.<br/>
+Phase is released under the MIT License.

 See the LICENSE for full details.